drelor-online/tildethine-reddit-tipbot/README.md

-The MayoCoin tip bot also works by PM.
-[Send a message](https://reddit.com/message/compose/?to=mayo_tipbot&subject=command&message=type_command_here) to /u/mayo_tipbot for a variety of actions.
+The TildeThine tip bot also works by PM.
+[Send a message](https://reddit.com/message/compose/?to=TildeThine_tipbot&subject=command&message=type_command_here) to /u/TildeThine_tipbot for a variety of actions.

-To send 1 MayoCoin to drelor, include this text in the message body:
+To send 1 TildeThine to drelor, include this text in the message body: